sellorm/awesome-blogdown/README.md

 # Awesome Blogdown
-An awesome curated list of blogs built using [blogdown](https://github.com/rstudio/blogdown).
+An awesome curated list of blogs built using [blogdown](https://github.com/rstudio/blogdown) or [hugodown](https://hugodown.r-lib.org).

-**Update:** Awesome Blogdown has moved to its own site, [awesome-blogdown.com](http://awesome-blogdown.com)!
+You'll find the Awesome Blogdown website at [awesome-blogdown.com](http://awesome-blogdown.com).

-## About Blogdown
+## About Blogdown and hugodown

-The blogdown package for R lets you create static websites using [RMarkdown](http://rmarkdown.rstudio.com/) and [Hugo](https://gohugo.io/).
-Sites are rendered to static files which simplifies publishing and hosting, at the same time as allowing you to easily version control your site.
+Blogdown and hugodown both allow you to build websites using R, [RMarkdown](http://rmarkdown.rstudio.com/) and [Hugo](https://gohugo.io/), but they work in slightly different ways.
+Check out their project website for more information on the fifferences.
+In both cases though, sites are rendered to static files which simplifies publishing and hosting, at the same time as allowing you to easily version control your site.

 ## Contributing to the list

-If you want to add a site that uses blogdown to this list, please create a pull request with the necessary change.
-We'll confirm that it's using blogdown and merge the request.
+If you want to add a site that uses blogdown or hugodown to this list, please create a pull request with the necessary change.
+We'll confirm that it's using one of the packages and merge the request.
 If you're not comfortable doing that, find [me on twitter](https://twitter.com/sellorm) and let me know.

 ## Adding your site